jdamner/amner.me/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
+layout: home
-title: Home
+title: My Work
+thumbnail: assets/bg.jpg
 ---

-## About Me

 I'm a mortgage adviser, who runs a second life as a web and app developer.
 I like residential first charge, or Buy to Let Mortgages, and I like PHP, JavaScript and React.